ai4pm/MultiEthnicMachineLearning/README.md

 **Running the codes**

-Download the required dataset from the link provided in the respective subfolder in the path './Dataset/EssentialData/' and run main.py with input arguments using the following command:
+STEP 1 - Download the required dataset from the link provided in the respective subfolder in the path './Dataset/EssentialData/'

+STEP 2 - In line 27 of main.py file, enter the one of the feature_type as an input argument

+STEP 3 - Run main.py with input arguments using the following command:

 python main.py <cancer_type> <clinical_outcome_endpoint> <event_time_threshold> <target_minority_group> <features_count>